A new report says Facebook’s anti-misinformation strategy isn’t working

 In its report, Avaaz points out how Facebook’s content moderation efforts directly conflict with what the Facebook news feed was designed to do: raise the visibility of the most popular content.
 The report notes content from the top 10 websites disseminating false health information were able to get four times as many views as posts from reputable sources like the WHO and CDC.

-Part of the issue for Facebook may rest in the company’s ongoing battle to be stay a neutral social network.
+Part of the issue for Facebook may rest in the company’s ongoing battle to stay a neutral social network.
 Just yesterday, a group that has made false claims about the efficacy of vaccines sued Facebook, claiming its fact-checking efforts disparaged its reputation.
 CEO Mark Zuckerberg is sensitive to this criticism and has made several efforts to show his platforms don’t preference a particular ideology.
 A report from NBC suggests that Facebook may have even relaxed its fact-checking rules for certain pages, allowing misinformation to slip through.

 Still, the company’s rules around what constitutes health misinformation are notoriously obtuse, focusing entirely on COVID-19 misinformation rather than health misinformation generally and historically making exceptions for vaccine denialism.
 The confusing set of rules can make it difficult to ascertain what is acceptable on the platform and, alternatively, make it easy for bad actors to find loopholes that keep their content up.